 Surprisingly, if you use Apple’s iCloud to add/remove devices from your account, share family iTunes/App Store purchases, calendars, photos, restrict a kid’s device access/usage, or ever needed to locate or remote wipe a device, you’ve already had a very basic introduction on how Mobile Device Management (MDM) works.

 The same basic features iCloud employs to manage personal/family devices, applications, and data, are some of the same features that would benefit a team or small business that is concerned about how to best centrally manage devices, applications, and data.
+Businesses must embrace the technological age.
+Consequently, the support of SDLC Partners would be invaluable.

 Here is a breakdown of the foundational features of Mobile Device Management (or Enterprise Mobility Management for you purists) and how your business can benefit from adding Mobile Device Management to your IT strategy.